 The COVID-19 pandemic has surely forced a lot of adjustments.
-We’re staying home more than ever.
+Many of us are not gathering with our families this holiday season.
+We’re all staying home more than ever.
 Going to work looks different for many of us.
-Most schools are now online and we’re all missing a favorite sport or restaurant or group of people.
+Many schools remain online.

 You may also have adjusted health appointments and put off routine well checks.
 With all of the changes we’ve had to make, one thing you shouldn’t postpone or cancel is your screening mammogram.